bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/database-drop-empty-db.md

 ## How the rule works

-Bytebase checks if exist any table in the specific database.
+Bytebase checks if there exists any table in the specific database.

 Specifically, Bytebase checks: